 On May 22nd and 23rd I attended the “BoHo Awards” and Boutique Hotel Summit in London.
-This was by far the most enjoyable event I have attended in 2017.
+This was a really great event.
+Less people, more quality!

 May 22nd included a tour of 3 hotels, the awards and a speed networking session.
 May 23rd was the Summit, where speakers gave presentations on industry trends and issues, while panel sessions allowed industry leaders to give their opinions and debate over a range of topics.

 As I know it’s not possible for everyone to attend events such as these, I am making a point to recap the things I have learned during this process.
 Given the number of notes I have, this won’t be as polished as our usual posts.

 As I’m not from the UK, I was new to this community of people – walking into a room of people I’ve only ever “met” on social media or email.
 This event really worked for me for two reasons: